Community services

 Authorised carers

-NCAT can review decisions made under the Children and Young Persons (Care and Protection) Act 1998 including:
+NCAT reviews decisions made under the Children and Young Persons (Care and Protection) Act 1998.
+This includes:

-• granting an 'authorised carer' (foster parent) responsibility for the day-to-day care and control of a child or young person, or removing this responsibility
+• granting or removing an 'authorised carer' (foster parent) for the day-to-day care and control of a child or young person

 • authorising or not authorising a person to be an 'authorised carer'